- The University's Financial Framework

 The University's international travel insurance covers enrolled students undertaking approved University travel.
 This may include travel for the purposes of placement, work experience, practicum, research, conference, study exchanges and tours.

-All enquiries should be referred to Senior Operations Accountant.
+All enquiries should be referred to the Senior Operations Accountant.

 All claims enquiries should be referred to the Senior Operations Accountant on 02 4570 1217 or firstname.lastname@example.org.